The Institute Library (New Haven): History

-The Institute Library was born out of the Apprentices' Literary Association.
-Founded in August 1826, this association organized as an educational society and declared as it mission the "mutual assistance in the attainment of useful knowledge."
+The Institute Library was born out of the Apprentices' Literary Association, and thusly named.
+Founded in August 1826, this association organized as an educational society and declared as its mission the "mutual assistance in the attainment of useful knowledge."
 It promoted this mission through a collection of books amassed by the initial group of eight members and the scheduling of regular meetings of the membership.